Geodefi/geonius/docs/deep_dive.md

 Alienation is important because when a validator is Alienated it's Operator will be prisoned.

-### ExpectDeposit Daemon
+### ExpectPubkeys Daemon

 This is a time daemon that runs every 15 minutes.

-It checks if a deposit is processed by the Beacon chain.
+It checks if a deposit is processed according to the provided filter.
 Then, it updates the database accordingly.

 ### ExitRequest Daemon